-Coral Firecracker plant is an exceptionally versatile plant you should use in hanging baskets, containers, or singularly as an accent or specimen plant in a garden bed.
+The Coral Firecracker plant is an exceptionally versatile plant you should use in hanging baskets, containers, planters, window boxes, or singularly as an accent or specimen plant in a garden bed.

 The coral-red color of its tubular flowers is stunning when used in mass plantings around decks.
 The plant’s fiery red blooms are also excellent in attracting hummingbirds and butterflies.

 It’s also an excellent choice grown alongside rock gardens or spilling over fences, retaining walls, and borders in full sun.

-Train the plant to grow up a trellis by tying it stems to supports.
+Train the plant to grow up a trellis by tying its stems to supports.

 Firecracker plant is also an excellent choice to plant along the verge of streams and ponds.
 It’s salt tolerant, so it’s an excellent addition to a seaside garden.